essentials-bot/essentials/README.md

 ### What is this bot?

 This bot is designed to be the easiest way to get a server up and running in an instant.
-With fully fledged auto-moderation system, moderation commands including kick, ban, timeout and even a strike system.
+With a fully-fledged auto-moderation system, moderation commands including kick, ban, timeout and even a strike system.

 Essentials also includes some fun commands, to engage your server with ease.
 This includes an extremely simple giveaway system, commands that start games and other commands like `+8ball` and `+howgay`.

 ### Self-hosting

-Self hosting isn't recommended as you will not recieve any support for the bot if you manage to break it.
-You can use our code in accordance to our [license](https://github.com/essentials-bot/essentials/blob/main/LICENSE).
+Self-hosting isn't recommended as you will not receive any support for the bot if you manage to break it.
+You can use our code in accordance with our [license](https://github.com/essentials-bot/essentials/blob/main/LICENSE).
 Our base source code will always remain open-source and free.

 ### Got any questions?